razan-mp4/System_Programming_labs/README.md

-# Lab tasks from the discipline "System Programming"
+# Lab tasks from the discipline "System Programming using C/C++"